MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

     WHERE i.name = 'IX_Address_StateProvinceID'
     ```

-   Comparing the results we can see the fragmentation dropped from 81% to 0.
+      >**Note:** Comparing the results we can see the fragmentation dropped from 81% to 0.

 3. Re-execute the select statement from the previous section.
 Make note of the logical reads in the **Messages** tab of the **Results** pane in Management Studio.
 Was there a change from the number of logical reads encountered before you rebuilt the index?